palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

     $ fab ssh

 By default, you will connect to the instance specified in ``ec2_host`` under your current environmnet in the ``.env`` file.
-If you want to connect to another EC2 instance you have up-and-running, pass in the address like so:
+If you want to connect to another EC2 instance you have up and running, pass in the address like so:

 .. code-block:: bash

     $ fab ssh:<ec2_instance_address>